Hiax36/B3313-Multiplayer/README.md

 9. Select Client.lua and select Run
 10. Enjoy!

+## Disclaimers
+I will not provide a ROM for B3313; you have to find that yourself.
+On top of that, this project could be very easily adapted to work with multiple ROM hacks, so look out for that in the future.
+Your progress is not stored in any way on the server.
+If you quit the client without saving, you still lose all of your progress.

 ## To do
 - Draw other players as particles
 - Model other players?